coreos/quartermaster/doc/arch.md

 # Introduction
-QuaterMaster enables the deployment, installation, and management of a storage under Kubernetes.
-QuaterMaster uses _Operator_ technology to interact with Kubernetes to manage the orchestration of the storage system to a desired state.
+QuaterMaster enables the deployment, installation, and management of a specific storage system onto a Kubernetes cluster.
+QuaterMaster uses _Operator_ technology to interact with Kubernetes and manage the orchestration of the storage system.

 # Architecture
+An administrator deploys QuaterMaster through a Kubernetes Deployment.
+The deployment will start the _QuaterMaster Operator_ Pod which will determine the desired state of the requested storage system.
+If the state is not satisfied, then QuaterMaster will then determine a path to move the storage system to the desired state.
+QuaterMaster will also register two _Third Party Resources_ if they do not exist: StorageNode, StorageStatus.
+_StorageNode_ is a third party resource which describes a storage node,

+On an initial setup, QuaterMaster will notice that the storage cannot be created until storage nodes are defined by the administrator.
+At this point QuaterMaster will wait for an event from Kubernetes showing new storage nodes have been registered with the system.

 ## QM Operator